 If you have any other questions, please send email to our Education Director Larrie Sutliff / W2UL at email@example.com.

 VE sessions are normally held on the second Thursday of each month at the Fire Training Center in Valhalla.
 Please contact Bob Casino: N2GDY@Weca.Org with any questions you may have.

 Please click here to go to the WECA.APP site for further details about the classes.

 What you missed at a previous WECA GENERAL meeting

-The June 13, 2022 meeting was a Field Day 2022 presentation with Tom Raffaelli / WB2NHC and plenty of pictures of previous Field Days at the Harbor Island Park in Mamaroneck.
-We also conducted elections for our 2022-2023 Officers and Directors
+The June 13, 2022 meeting was a Field Day 2022 presentation with Tom Raffaelli / WB2NHC with plenty of pictures from previous Field Days at the Harbor Island Park in Mamaroneck.
+We also conducted elections for our 2022-2023 Officers and Directors.

 Our guest presenter for the May 9, 2022 meeting was the ARRL Hudson Director - N2RJ / Ria Jiram who discussed ARRL / Hudson Division happenings & News.